The Patrick Star Show: Characters

-Characters from the original series — including SpongeBob SquarePants (voiced by Tom Kenny), Squidward Tentacles (voiced by Rodger Bumpass), Sandy Cheeks (voiced by Carolyn Lawrence), Mr. Krabs (voiced by Clancy Brown), Pearl Krabs (voiced by Lori Alan), and Plankton (voiced by Mr. Lawrence) — also appear in guest roles.
+Characters from the original series — including SpongeBob SquarePants (voiced by Tom Kenny), Squidward Tentacles (voiced by Rodger Bumpass), Sandy Cheeks (voiced by Carolyn Lawrence), Mr. Krabs (voiced by Clancy Brown), Pearl Krabs (voiced by Lori Alan), Mrs. Puff (voiced by Mary Jo Catlett), Plankton (voiced by Mr. Lawrence), and Karen (voiced by Jill Talley) — also appear in guest roles.

 Production

-On August 10, 2020, it was announced that SpongeBob SquarePants would be receiving its second spinoff series, following Kamp Koral: SpongeBob's Under Years, and that the focus of the series would be on Patrick Star.
-In March 2021, it was announced that Nickelodeon had ordered 13 episodes, with the series set to release in summer 2021.
-On May 31, 2021, it was announced that the series would premiere in July 2021, and the first teaser trailer for the series was released.
-On June 17, 2021, it was announced that the series would premiere on July 9, 2021.
+SpongeBob SquarePants creator Stephen Hillenburg was asked about the potentiality of spinoffs in a 2009 interview.
+In response, Hillenburg remarked, "The show is about SpongeBob, he's the core element, and it's about how he relates to the other characters.
+Patrick by himself might be a bit too much.
+So I don't see any spin-offs."

 According to showrunner Marc Ceccarelli, the writers of The Patrick Star Show bent the rules of the original SpongeBob universe to allow for more creative freedom.
 Ceccarelli explained: "We really tried to just do anything we wanted...
 We mess with canon [the original series' continuity] a lot.
 I don't know if anybody knows this, but we don't really respect canon just for the sake of itself."
 The writers also aimed to "sideline" story structures, which "frees [them] up to be more surreal and randomly bizarre with the kinds of things [they] put out there."

-On August 11, 2021, it was announced that Nickelodeon had ordered 13 additional episodes for the series, bringing the series to 26 produced episodes.
-On March 21, 2022, Nickelodeon renewed the series for a second season.
+In August 2020, it was announced that SpongeBob SquarePants would be receiving its second spinoff series, following at the summer camp, and that the focus of the series would be on Patrick Star.
+In March 2021, it was announced that Nickelodeon had ordered 13 episodes, with the series set to release in summer 2021.
+In May 2021, it was announced that the series would premiere in July 2021, and the first teaser trailer for the series was released.
+In June 2021, it was announced that the series would premiere on July 9, 2021.

-On July 21, 2022, a "SpongeBob Universe" crossover special was announced, featuring the main series and spinoffs The Patrick Star Show and Kamp Koral.
-"The Tidal Zone", a spoof of The Twilight Zone, was originally set to premiere on Nickelodeon on November 25, 2022, before getting delayed and rescheduled for release on January 13, 2023.
+In August 2021, it was announced that Nickelodeon had ordered 13 additional episodes for the series, bringing the series to 26 produced episodes.
+In March 2022, Nickelodeon renewed the series for a 26-episode second season, which premiered on July 26, 2023.
+In July 2022, a "SpongeBob Universe" crossover special was announced, featuring the main series and spinoffs The Patrick Star Show and Kamp Koral.
+"The Tidal Zone", a spoof of The Twilight Zone, was originally set to premiere on Nickelodeon on November 25, 2022, before being delayed and rescheduled for release on January 13, 2023.
+In October 2024, the series was renewed for fourth and fifth seasons.